 Magnolia plants have a wide variety of sizes and shapes.
 But the beautiful Southern Magnolia is one of the most popular Magnolia plants native to Florida.

 This tree can reach up to 90 feet high – depending on its cultivar.
 It has very lustrous and evergreen foliage, making it a perfect backdrop for other plants in the garden.
 The Southern Magnolia blooms gorgeous creamy-white flowers during the spring and summer seasons, producing a lemony fragrance.
 The flowers can grow as big as a dinner plate in diameter.

 Typically, Southern Magnolias grow as specimen plants.
 However, a row of these Magnolias makes an excellent screen for establishing a border between properties or blocking any unsightly view.
 Some gardeners, with time and patience, also train Southern Magnolias to be an espalier plant.

 There are many different shrubs that are native to the state of Florida.
 Many of them can be seen both in the wild, and are often repurposed as ornamental shrubs for yards and gardens.
 These come in a variety of different species, and most are fairly easy to care for, if they are in a hardiness zone that’s similar to their native location.

 The Red Buckeye is a small tree not reaching more than twenty feet.
 It is a deciduous plant that makes it a specimen plant in areas too small for large trees.
-The Red Buckeye blooms red tubular flowers attracting hummingbirds and butterflies.
+The Red Buckeye blooms red tubular-type flowers that consistently attracts hummingbirds and butterflies.